MIAT (gene): Structure

 The MIAT gene is located on Chromosome 22 and is 30,051 bases in length.
 MIAT's other name, gomafu, is a word in Japanese that means “spotted pattern”.
 The reason it is named as so is because Gomafu is distributed in the nucleoplasm in a spotted pattern.
 Moreover, its orientation is a plus strand.

 It is also found that MIAT has five exons and is likely to be a functional RNA, since MIAT hasn’t been shown to encode any translational product.
 Furthermore, the gene encodes a spliced, long non-coding RNA.

 The gene is found not only in humans, but also in mice and rats.
 Orthologs are present in syntenic positions of frog and chicken.
 It is also found that all gomafu RNA contain tandem repeats of UACUAAC that binds to SPF1, which is a splicing factor.

 MIAT was originally discovered as long intergenic noncoding RNAs quite enriched in specific neurons in mouse retina and later more widely expressed in the nervous system and cultured neurons, where it specifies cell identity.
 Moreover, the gomafu RNA is also quite insoluble and is enriched in PolyA^{+}.
 Also, there are putative polyadenylation signals (ATTAAA) found at the 3’ end of this gene.
 The presence of a PolyA tail and multiple exons and introns fulfills the feature of mRNAs transcribed by RNA polymerase II.
 The stability of the gene is not significantly different from β-actin mRNA.

-Function in Pathology
+Clinical significance

-Myocardial Infarction
+Myocardial infarction

 Myocardial infarction is more commonly known as a heart attack.
 It is the irreversible death of the heart muscle due to prolonged obstruction of blood supply to the organ.
 Case-controlled large scale studies utilizing Single Nucleotide Polymorphisms(SNPs) throughout the genome demonstrated that altered expression at 6 SNPs in the MIAT gene might confer genetic susceptibility to myocardial infarctions.
 MIAT has been demonstrated to encode a nonfunctional RNA.
 Although the exact function of MIAT is still unclear, knowledge of some of the genetic factors that contribute to the pathogenesis of myocardial infarction can lend itself to better diagnosis, prevention, and treatment.
 Despite all that has been discovered about MIAT, a causal link between MIAT and myocardial infarctions has not yet been demonstrated.